 You may tell yourself that money is the reason you don’t follow your dreams—but that’s not always the case.
 Sometimes money is just an excuse, and there’s something else holding you back.

 And that’s okay!
 It’s okay to be afraid of your own goals.
-It’s proof of how precious they are to you.
+That’s proof of how precious they are to you.
 It’s not something you need to work through all at once, but you owe it to yourself to be clear-eyed about the obstacles you face.
 Money is so often the reason we don’t do things that it becomes a very easy scapegoat.
 In my case, knowing that what kept me back was fear (not money) kicked my ass in exactly the way I needed it to be kicked.
 I started to work on a crappy young-adult novel during my lunch breaks at work.
 I’m nowhere near finished, but I’ve done more work in the last year than I did in the previous ten.

 Alternatively: Some dreams are better left as fantasies.
 And there is absolutely nothing wrong with this.